Kaiki Bruno

-Kaiki Bruno da Silva (born 8 March 2003), known as Kaiki, is a Brazilian footballer who plays as a left-back for Cruzeiro.
+Kaiki Bruno da Silva (born 8 March 2003), known simply as Kaiki, is a Brazilian professional footballer who plays as a left-back for club Como, on loan from Campeonato Brasileiro Série A club Cruzeiro and the Brazil national team.

 Club career

-Born in Belo Horizonte, Kaiki started playing football at a football school in Betim at the age of seven.
-At the age of ten, he featured in a local tournament for Instituto Mineiro de Escolas de Futebol (IMEF), scoring 15 goals and catching the attention of Cruzeiro, who he would go on to join a year later.
-At the same time, he was playing futsal for Olímpico in Belo Horizonte.
+Born in Belo Horizonte, Kaiki started playing football at Betim's São Cristovão football school at the age of seven.
+He was discovered by the Italian scout, Michel Colosimo in a local game in Belo Horizonte's Favelas.
+At the age of ten, he featured in a local tournament organised by the Instituto Mineiro de Escolas de Futebol (IMEF), scoring 15 goals and catching the attention of Cruzeiro, whom he would go on to join a year later.
+At the same time, he was playing futsal at Olympico Club.

+Kaiki joined Italian side Como on loan in July 2026, including an obligation to buy at the end of the loan spell.

 International career

-Kaiki Bruno has represented Brazil at under-20 level.
+Kaiki has represented Brazil at under-20 level.

+On 31 March 2026, he made his debut for the senior national team in a friendly against Croatia, which Brazil won 3–1.